jamartin9/angular-worldwind/README.md

 ## Goals

-Reuseable WorldWindWeb Angular 2+ component with automatic CI of the latest libraries and tests
+Reuseable WorldWindWeb Angular 2+ component with mobile support

 Provide:
 1. Worldwind layer management along with time data about the layer ( ie when shapes occurened )